 Venture into the Etosha National Park on game drives.
-The Park covers 22,270 km² and is home a a wide range of birds, mammals and reptiles.
-Due to the arid nature of the park the game congregates round the waterholes to drink
+The vast Park covers 22,270 km² and is home to a wide range of birds, mammals and reptiles.
+Due to the arid nature of the park the game congregates round the waterholes to drink.

 Since every animal needs water there is constant coming and going at the waterholes, some it is well worth waiting by and watch the diversity of species moving in to drink, and watch the wildlife dramas unfold.

-The 4,731 km² salt pan, the largest of its kind in Africa, is the center piece of Etosha National Park.
+The 4,731 km² salt pan, the largest of its kind in Africa, is the centre piece of Etosha National Park.
 The pan’s shimmering white crust of salt crystals extends as far as the eye can see.
 In previous times this was a lake the size of Holland fed by several rivers, probably including the Kunene as well.

 Ongava Private Game Reserve, Etosha, Namibia

 It looks like you are in the USA